 Alright, those are the first five.
 Let’s not pretend they’re not gigantic, life-changing ideas.
 But if you read these five rules and make every effort to live them out every day, you won’t believe the monumental impact they’ll have on your life.

-Make sure you get round two by checking out “The Hidden Treasure of Pope St. John XXIII, Part II”, coming soon!
+Make sure you also check out “The Hidden Treasure of Pope St. John XXIII, Part II“!

 You May Also Like: